top of page

 assortment of blade fuses

 Distribution panels (also known as panelboards or electric panels) are found in just about every home or office building around the world.
-It is a plastic box that divides an electrical power feed into subsidiary circuits, while providing protective circuit breakers for each circuit.
-Distribution panels can house AC and DC systems.
+They are typically used instead of fuses for AC systems.
+A distribution panel is a plastic box that divides an electrical power feed into subsidiary circuits, while providing protective circuit breakers for each circuit.

 Shore power to consumer unit

-The consumer unit contains an RCD (residual current device) and several double pole MCBs (miniature circuit breakers).
-We will discuss consumer units at length in the chapter on shore power.
+The consumer units contain an RCD (residual current device) and several double pole MCBs (miniature circuit breakers).
+We discuss consumer units in much more detail in our article on shore power hook-up.

-We may also need to install a consumer unit between the inverter and our plug sockets.
+We may also need to install a consumer unit between our inverter and our plug sockets.
+The manufacturer of your inverter will specify if there's a need for a separate consumer unit.

-Note: While we normally use 12V fuse boxes with our DC system, we can use a DC consumer unit if we so choose.
+While we normally use 12V fuse boxes with our DC system, we can use a DC consumer unit instead.
 This has the benefit of using switchable circuit breakers rather than fuses.
-However they are a lot rarer.
-We must use DC MCBs in a DC consumer unit.
+This is rarer, and most people instead opt for a 12V fuse box paired with a switch panel.

-If you are running an AC and DC system in your campervan, a sleek way to house your fuses / circuit breakers is by using a combined distribution panel.
+If you are running both an AC and DC system in your campervan, a sleek way to house your fuses and circuit breakers is by using a combined distribution panel.
 It combines a 12V campervan fuse box with an AC consumer unit, all in one neat container.

 Note: You must be extra careful if you are installing the AC and DC systems in the same cabinet.
 Under no circumstances should the wiring touch.